 - Disturbed finished surfaces are typically permanently restored the next day (weather permitting).

-The vast majority of water main repair work takes only 1 day to start and complete.
+The vast majority of water main repair work takes only 1 day to start, and to complete as well.
 The exception is if a DEP inspection is required, or if your water line is larger than 2″.
 Another exception to the work taking more than 1 day is if the DOT issues a permit with limited work hours.
 For an experienced water main contractor, repair work is routine and follows a set protocol.
 This includes the restoration process for disturbed finished surfaces.
 Your disturbed roadway and cement is usually restored the very next day.

-How much should a Water Main Repair Cost?
+The 5 Variables of How Much a Water Main Repair Costs

 First and foremost understand that there are always cost variables when it comes to water main repair work.
-With that said, the typical price range for a repair on a line of 2″ or smaller is between $2,800.00 and $3,800.00
+With that said, the typical price range for a repair on a line of 2″ or smaller is between $2,800.00 and $3,800.00.
+Manhattan repair work (like everything in Manhattan) will cost more, and is priced on a case-by-case basis.

 5 Variables that effect the cost of your water line repair job:

-- If traffic is required due to a two-way street or a busy roadway.
+- If traffic control is required due to a two-way street or a busy roadway.

-- Has your roadway been newly paved within the past 5 years.
+- If your roadway has been newly paved by DOT within the past 5 years.

-- A new tap connection adds to the fees and labor costs factor.
+- A new tap connection adds to the fees and labor costs as a factor.

 - DEP field inspections, if required, can add to the cost.